jamieden/dsame3/README.md

 `command`         | External command line.
 Omit --call to send to standard output         | `--command "Event Code: {EEE}"` `source`          | Source script/program.
 See /scripts for examples                      | `--source source.sh` `record`          | Records default input and saves the recording to the specified path   | `--record "Recordings"` OR `--record "C:\Recordings"`
+`transcribe`      | Creates a text file with a transcription of the alert message and saves it to the specified path | `--transcribe "Transcriptions"` OR `--transcribe "C:\Transcriptions"`
+`transcription_model` | Sets the transcription model level (The higher the level, the more time and resources it takes) | `--transcription_model medium`

 * The only available language options so far are English (EN) and Spanish (SP).
 The program defaults to English.